United States Department of Health and Human Services: Organization

+The following organizational structure is current as of the beginning of 2025.
+It is planned to be significantly changed by the announced 2025 HHS reorganization, which is planned to reduce the number of top-level HHS divisions from 28 to 15.

 U.S. Public Health Service

 Within HHS is a collection of agencies and offices that fall under the Public Health Service.
 The PHS also is home to the Public Health Service Commissioned Corps (PHSCC).
+The operating agencies that are part of PHS are: